 Tonight we take the chance to sample one of the excellent restaurants.
 The seafood in Swakopmund is superb.
 Your guide will offer to organise a group meal in a local restaurant for this evening.
 Participation is recommended but by no means required.

-The drive back to Windhoek today will take about 4 and a half hours.
-We will only depart around lunch-time, giving us time to spend the morning relaxing in Swakopmund.
-Swakopmund is a very pleasant seaside town with lots of shops, a good stretch of beach (although the Atlantic here is quite cold) and an open-air curio market.
+The drive back to Windhoek today will take about 4 and a half hour.
+We will depart around lunch-time, giving us time to spend the morning relaxing in Swakopmund.
+It has many superb shops, a good stretch of beach (although the Atlantic here is quite cold) and an open-air curio market.
 There is also a very good museum and the Namibian National Marine Aquarium is located in Swakopmund.

 Alternatively, there are various optional activities that can be arranged.
 These include aeroplane and microlight flights over the desert, scenic drives, fishing trips (both from the beach or in a boat), four-wheel motorcycle (quad bike) trips into the desert and over the sand dunes around Swakopmund, sand boarding trips (also in the dunes), skydiving, surfing, bird-watching and many other activities are available.